 The Torpedo series was built on a 119” wheelbase chassis.
 The interior styling and especially the emblems marked the final appearance of Chief Pontiac done with geometric precision and style that became prevalent in 1930’s to signify everything most modern.
 Deluxe models were adorned with stainless steel gravel guards and additional sweep spears on their flanks.
 Silver Streak script appeared on the hood near the cowl, separated by the number 8 on cars so equipped; hence the mistaken belief that Silver Streak was the model designation.
 You always know when you’re talking to someone outside of the Pontiac community when they refer to your car as a Silver Streak!

 Pontiac sold every car it could produce in 1948 since auto production had yet to catch up with the post-war demand for new cars.
 There wasn’t any need for product improvement to enhance sales but Pontiac engineers continued to do what they had always done; make a good car better.
-The ignition coils were oil-filled and hermetically sealed; a vast improvement over the tar-filled variety at dissipating heat, the mortal enemy of any coil.
-Neoprene jacketing was used for the spark plug leads and “boots” to seal the terminals.
+And that's still true nearly 70 years later.

 We welcome trade offers for other vintage vehicles.
 Easy financing available!
 We sold over 90 vintage vehicles last year worldwide, and we can assist with all transportation arrangements.
 Motorland is a licensed classic car showroom and one-stop service center.
 Our service center offers repair, upholstery & interior restoration, body, paint, detailing, appraisal, vehicle locator, pick up or delivery, and storage.